int snprintf ( char * s, size_t n, const char * format, ... );

 If the resulting string would be longer than n-1 characters, the remaining characters are discarded and not stored, but counted for the value returned by the function.

-A terminating null character is automatically appended after the content.
+A terminating null character is automatically appended after the content written.

 After the format parameter, the function expects at least as many additional arguments as needed for format.